-4.1 Eastern Denmark: System protection for stability in Eastern Denmark
+Eastern Denmark: System protection for stability in Eastern 4.1 Denmark

-Disconnection of gas turbines and downward regulation of the steam turbine at unit 2 of the Avedøre plant upon activation of certain breakers on the 400 kV network in Zealand.
+System protection carries out the disconnection of gas turbines and downward regulation of the steam turbine at unit 2 of the Avedöre plant upon activation of certain breakers on the 400 kV network in Zealand.
 This system protection is only activated during operational situations when critical 400 kV network components are disconnected or during high export volumes towards Sweden.